 Nynas Posts Lower Naphthenic Sales

-Nynas’ naphthenics business unit, which supplies mostly base oils, reported earnings before interest, taxes, depreciation and amortization of 265 million Swedish krona (U.S. $28.5 million) for the three months ending Sept.
-30, down 21.1 percent from the same period in 2015.
+The company’s naphthenics business unit – which supplies mostly naphthenic base oils – posted a loss in earnings before interest, taxes, depreciation and amortization of 131 million Swedish krona (U.S. $15.3 million), compared to EBITDA of 49 million krona in the same period of 2015.

 Nynas operates a plant in Nynashamn, Sweden, with 7,600 barrels per day of naphthenic base oil production capacity.
 The company’s Harburg, Germany, plant has capacity to make 6,300 b/d of naphthenic base oil.

 Neste Oil and Petroleos de Venezuela S.A.
 (PdVSA) are co-owners of Nynas, which has a long-term marketing agreement to sell naphthenic base oils produced by the Refineria Isla refinery operated by PdVSA in Emmastad, Curacao.
 That plant has 3,700 b/d of naphthenic capacity and 5,000 b/d of paraffinic Group I capacity.